pesto-students/n6-aucti-be-epsilon-6/README.md

-# Aucti
+# Aucti : The Auction Platform
--Your Auction Partner

 Aucti is an auction platform which provides an ecosystem that generates maximum revenue for the sellers at the same time providing the buyers with a seamless experience of shopping through auctions.